CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+save you code

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Java script

 ## Question 17